 You, however, also have a lot on your plate.

 Many clients are mere mortals with day jobs like the rest of us, and some have even been known to suffer from procrastination or forgetfulness.
-Although this certainly does not describe you, please entertain the idea of having a Professional Rememberer around so that you can get back to the important work of keeping the whole project alive.
+Although this does not necessarily describe you, specifically, please entertain the idea of having a Professional Rememberer around so that you can get back to the important work of keeping the whole project alive.

 If you have worked on, or overseen, a technical project of similar scope, you may indeed make a good manager for your project.
 If you have not, please don’t underestimate the value of someone who can predict the issues that may arise.
 Time estimates are always just estimates, and bugs tend to pop up at the least opportune times.
 It’s worth the cost of another (if only part-time) employee to have someone around who knows which parts of the process need, or are likely to need, the most attention.

-Take quality assurance (QA) for example.
+Take quality assurance (QA), for example.
 Proper QA is essential for getting what you want out of any project, and it never ever gets the attention that it deserves.
-A good project manager will make the most of limited QA resources, and also quality-assure your programmers for you.
+A good project manager will make the most of limited QA resources and will also quality-assure your programmers for you.
 Sometimes, we get out of our depth, and sometimes we make mistakes.
 You need a technically-proficient person in a supervisory role to determine whether your programmer is just having an off day, or if he or she is, in fact, a bad fit for the project.
 Heading off personnel problems early could mean the difference between life and death for your project.

-Lastly, even you, oh glorious client, sometimes need a little check and/or balance.
+Lastly, even you, the client, sometimes need a little check and/or balance.
 That’s hard for me to write since we computer programmers are not well known for our outspoken natures.
 Suffice to say, I have worked on many projects where the client was adamant that everything was top priority and absolutely everything needed to get done.
 While I have no doubt that this was absolutely true, these clients, sadly, did not have control over the number of hours in a day.
 They did not end up with the positive result they desired and/or deserved, and I feel that this outcome could have been avoided had the client entrusted a project manager with the authority to assess the workload and tactfully, yet firmly, keep things in check.
 It’s difficult to make the dispassionate judgment calls that most technical projects require when it’s your idea and your money on the line and the computer doesn’t care if you or I cry and scream at it.
 (I know this to be true because I’ve tried it many times.)

-An Incomplete List Of Techniques For Managing A Technical Project
+An Incomplete List of Techniques for Managing a Technical Project

 Whether you’ve decided to ignore the previous 1,000-something words and manage your project yourself, or whether you are going to hire someone but want to be more knowledgeable about the process, this list will help you.
 I have never (officially) been a project manager, so I can’t say which tools any given project manager would use, but I’ve had good success with all of these techniques: